spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/README.md

 ## Upgrading

-Spacelift supports zero downtime upgrades unless otherwise mentioned in the [changelog](../changelog.md).
+Spacelift supports zero downtime upgrades.
 The process for upgrading to a new release is as follows:

 1. Make any required infrastructure adjustments.
 2. Push the latest container images to your registry.